 We talked for hours and it brought back a lot of memories for these guys.

-From left to right: Jerry Yingst, and Jim Capp.
+Jerry Yingst (left) and Jim Capp (right).
 Dudley Gorden also came along but he took the pictures!
 He was part of the group from the start but wasn't around when they got to Critical Mass.
 Too bad Joe Cicak didn't make it.
-It would have been nice to get an arial group picture.
+It would have been nice to get a group picture.

 Their first prototype was Black Hole.